Kid Pitch Equipment Rules

 ...if visitor is batting, game time will be extended to allow visitor to finish and home team to have last bat for that inning, then game over.

-21. Dropped 3rd Strike Rule: The dropped third strike rule does not apply in our League.
-A batter is out when a third strike is caught or not caught by the catcher (passed ball is by definition ‘not caught’).
-If the batter strikes out (swinging or looking) and the catcher does or does not catch the pitch, the batter cannot run to first base.
+- Dropped 3rd Strike Rule: The dropped third strike rule does apply in our League, effective June 2020.
+A batter is out when a third strike is caught by the catcher (passed ball is by definition ‘not caught’).
+A batter may run to first base on a third strike, only if the batter strikes out swinging, and the catcher does not catch the pitch before it hits the ground, and there is no runner on first base.

-Note: in our Shadow Creek League, pitchers will not be playing multiple games per week, so the maximum pitch count rules will not apply.
+In our league, pitcher will not be playing multiple games per week typically, so the maximum pitch count rules will not apply.
 Recommended to use at least 2 pitchers per game though.
 A 3rd pitcher is needed just in case your back up is not at the game.